 The reason miniaturization is such a big deal in computing is that smaller things take less power to do the same amount work.
 Less power means the item runs cooler.
 Running cooler means you can force it to work harder, if you want, by pushing more electricity into it.
 In this way you either get a small chip that does the work of a bigger one—but cooler and with less power draw—or you get a small chip that, for the same heat output, can do far more than the larger chip.
 Still with me?

 I can’t remember exactly how high we managed to get that little Duron of mine, but I remember we were all impressed.
-This was the era where “only” getting a 50% overclock—the term for making the process perform better than designed/marketed—was considered a failure in our tech circles.
+This was the era where “only” getting a 50% overclock—the term for making the process perform better than designed/marketed—was considered a failure in our hobbyist tech circles.
 The elusive 100% overclock—e.g. a 400 MHz chip running stably at 800 MHz—was rare but not unheard of.

-In addition to the careful precision required to unlock the chips, after careful research went in to die tying which chips could be unlocked in the first place, and a keen eye toward balancing power draw and heat dissipation, a different and mechanical aspect of the stressful process was our constant fear: “the crunch.”
+In addition to the careful precision required to unlock the chips, after careful research went in to determining which chips could be unlocked in the first place, and a keen eye toward balancing power draw and heat dissipation, a different and mechanical aspect of the stressful process was our constant fear: “the crunch.”

 In modern times, the processor core(s) almost completely cover the surface of the chip, meaning the heat radiates evenly across the entire surface.
 There isn’t really any balancing act when it comes to changing a heat sink or fan—which combine to help evacuate heat from the chip as it performed its calculations—since you’re pressing two large and solid bodies together.
-Not so in my college days, where the cup’s single core would stick up from the surface of the chip like a tiny pedestal, one small region of concentrated heat, atop of which you had to very carefully wrench down the heat sink so it would make an easy and even contact.
+Not so in my college days, where the CPU’s single core would stick up from the surface of the chip like a tiny pedestal, one small region of concentrated heat, atop of which you had to very carefully wrench down the heat sink so it would make an solid and even contact.
 In our many (many) interactions and experiments of computing power, there ended up being a lot of swapping out CPU cooling systems.

 One day I was re-seating my massive copper heat sink and fan combination back on top of my little Duron, probably after a cleaning or a fresh application of Arctic Silver thermal grease, when I heard the tell-tale crunch of a processor breaking.
-In either my haste or in attention I had brought the heat sink down at a slight angle, and so when I tightened the screws, the force was uneven and it broke the core of my precious CPU.
+In either my haste or inattention I had brought the heat sink down at a slight angle, and so when I tightened the screws, the force was uneven and it broke the core of my precious CPU.

 To my supreme amazement, the computer booted.
 It wasn’t nearly as zippy as it had been before, owing to running at stock speeds, but more than anything I was blown away that the processor still worked at all, even after being terribly mistreated at my hands.

 That must have been some time in 2001, but I’ve kept my little Duron all this time.
 I even know exactly which curio box it’s sitting in at this moment.
-After the crunch—and the damage is very evident on the surface of the chip (I’ll post pictures when I get around to it soon)—the little Duron kept on chugging, even if it wouldn’t ever sustain even a 1% overclock from that moment forward.
+After the crunch—and the damage is very evident on the surface of the chip (I’ll post pictures when I get around to it)—the little Duron kept on chugging, even if it wouldn’t ever sustain even a 1% overclock from that moment forward.

 Once serving as my primary desktop, I believe we eventually repurposed it into the brain for our small network server, which is computationally less intense than hardcore gaming or composing the flood of essays my major had me writing.
 We kept that little guy around for years, not only for the novelty and the story of it, but also because it was the first machine I ever installed Linux on, back in 2002.